Chop-Chop

 Who composed the song “Chop-Chop” by Killing Joke?

-The song “Chop-Chop” by Killing Joke was composed by Jaz Coleman, K. Walker, Martin Atkins, and Paul Raven.
+The song “Chop-Chop” by Killing Joke was composed by JAZ COLEMAN, MATTHEW FERGUSON, MARTIN GLOVER, KEVIN WALKER.

 Most popular songs of Killing Joke